sarehsoltani/ECG-Arrhythmia-Classifier/README.md

    Evaluate the model's performance on the holdout set by running the [ECG_Heartbeat_Classification/holdset.ipynb](https://github.com/sarehsoltani/ECG-Arrhythmia-Classifier/blob/master/ECG_Heartbeat_Classification%20/holdset.ipynb) notebook.
 This will load the best model, preprocess the holdout set, and evaluate the model’s metrics.

+### 5. Inference pipeline
+The code in [predict.py](https://github.com/sarehsoltani/ECG-Arrhythmia-Classifier/blob/master/ECG_Heartbeat_Classification%20/predict.py) outlines the inference process for deploying the trained model.
+It starts by loading the model.
+- **Predictions**: The code takes the input, applies the trained model, decodes the predicted labels, and returns the result in a readable format.
+- **Flexibility**: This pipeline can be extended into a web API for use in production systems.